+Why straighten crooked teeth?
 Have you ever wondered why it is so important to have straight teeth?
-Do your teeth really need to be straight?
-Are true straight teeth attractive as well as necessary?
+Do your choppers really need to be straight?
+Are truly straight teeth attractive as well as necessary?
 The answer is yes to all of these questions.
-Having straight offers a multitude of benefits.
-Dr. James Fondriest of Lake Forest Dental Arts in Chicago, IL explains the importance of straight teeth.
+Making everything straight offers a multitude of benefits.
+Dr. James Fondriest in Chicago, IL explains the importance of straight teeth.

-While people may cite appearance as the major reason for straight teeth, there are additional as well as practical reasons we need straight teeth.
+While people may cite appearance as the major reason for straight teeth, there are additional as well as practical reasons we need proper alignment.
 Some of those reasons include:

 - The ability to speak better: Thankfully, straight teeth make it easier to speak and be understood.
 When you say something, your words are less likely to be slurred and inaudible.
 Better speech means better confidence.
 Your straight teeth will help you say what you mean more effectively!